Minnie Marx

-Minnie Marx (born Miene Schönberg, 9 November 1864 – 13 September 1929) was the mother and manager of the Marx Brothers, a family of vaudevillains, Broadway and film actors and was also the sister of comedian and vaudeville star Al Shean.
+Minnie Marx (born Miene Schönberg, 9 November 1864 – 13 September 1929) was the mother and manager of the Marx Brothers, a family of top-billed vaudevillians, top Broadway stars and, finally, film stars.
+She was also the sister of comedian and vaudeville star Al Shean.

 Early life

-Marx was born Miene Schönberg in Dornum, Germany.
+Marx was born Miene Schönberg in Dornum, Kingdom of Hanover.
 Her parents Fanny née Salomons (1829–April 10,1901) and Levy "Lafe" Schönberg (1823–1919) were members of the local Jewish community.
 Her mother was a yodeling harpist, her father a ventriloquist.
 Her younger brother, Abraham Elieser Adolf, the future "Al Shean," was born in 1868.

 About 1880 the family immigrated to New York City, where Minnie married Samuel "Frenchie" Marx in 1884.

 Her son Manfred died in infancy in 1886.
 Her other children were Leonard Joseph (born 1887), Adolph (1888), Julius (1890), Milton (1892) and Herbert (1901), who would grow up to perform as the Marx Brothers.

 Career

 While managing the Marx Brothers, she went under the name of Minnie Palmer, so that booking agents would not know that the agent representing the Marx Brothers was their mother.
 She played the harp.

-All the brothers confirmed that Minnie Marx had been the head of the family and the driving force in getting the troupe launched, the only person who could keep them in order, and a hard bargainer with theatre managements.
 As a tribute to her, all the brothers' daughters were given names that began with 'M': Chico with Maxine; Harpo with Minnie; and Groucho with Miriam and Melinda.
 Gummo and Zeppo had no daughters.

 Minnie lived long enough to see her sons' 1929 film debut in The Cocoanuts, but died later that year of a stroke.

 Death

-Marx died from a stroke on September 13, 1929, at age of 64.
-She was survived by her husband Sam, sons Chico, Harpo, Groucho, Gummo and Zeppo Marx, grandchildren Maxine, Arthur, and Miriam, sisters Sarah and Hänne and brothers Al (who outlived her by twenty years) and Harry.
+Marx died from a stroke on September 13, 1929, aged 64.
 She was buried at Mount Carmel Cemetery in Glendale, Queens.
 When her husband died four years later, he was buried next to her.